 Now, let's review what the floor looked like BEFORE I painted it.
 Ummm…yuck.

 It was such an outdated brick pattern and was vinyl.
 Not my cup of tea.
 But, I did not want to spend much money on the floor.
 I had seen painted vinyl floors that had turned out beautifully, so I gave it a shot.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 How to Paint Vinyl Floors: A Step-by-Step Tutorial

-- I used dark gray and creamy white colors.
+- Porch and Floor Latex Satin Enamel Paint.
+I used dark gray and creamy white colors.
 You can have the paint custom mixed to any color at Lowe's.